-Ethnic Studies Model Curriculum FAQsInformation and frequently asked questions about the ongoing process of developing the Ethnic Studies Model Curriculum.
+Ethnic Studies Model Curriculum FAQsInformation and frequently asked questions about the Ethnic Studies Model Curriculum.

-Why is California creating an Ethnic Studies Model Curriculum?
+Why did California create an Ethnic Studies Model Curriculum?

-California is required by statute to develop a model curriculum in ethnic studies that can be used as a guide for districts or schools that want to develop their own curriculum.
+California was required by statute to develop a model curriculum in ethnic studies that can be used as a guide for districts or schools that want to develop their own curriculum.

 What is a model curriculum?